nattthebear/pipedec/readme.txt

-"Pipe Codec" (pipedec.dll) acts as a VFW compressor.
+"Pipe Codec" (pipedec.dll and pipedec64.dll) acts as a VFW compressor.
 When called upon to compress data, it runs an external program, feeds it the uncompressed data on stdin, and sends a dummy compressed stream back to VFW.

 Rationale:  VFW is legacy these days.
 FFDShow has discontinued support for many of their VFW encoders.  x264VFW is not officially supported and lags behind the official releases in many ways.
 The AVI container is outdated and doesn't support modern constructs like bframes correctly.
 However, many VFW apps are still in use, and if you have a program that encodes to VFW only, it would be nice to have options other than Intel Indeo =p.

 Compatibility:  Pipe Codec should work on any Windows 2000 or later machine.
-Pipe Codec is 32 bit only, so will only work in 32 bit applications.
-However, the external programs it calls can be 64 bit (if you are on a 64 bit OS).

-Installation:  There are two registry files, one for 32 bit machines and one for 64 bit machines:
+On a 32 bit OS, only the 32 bit build will work, and it should run from any 32 bit VFW host and be able to call any 32 bit compression application.
+On a 64 bit OS, both 32 and 64 bit builds of Pipe Codec can be used.
+The build used in any particular case must match the VFW host, but the encoding application called can be 32 or 64 bit with either 32 or 64 bit Pipe Codec.

+Installation, 32 bit OS:
+There is one applicable registry file:

 register pipedec (32 bit on 32 bit system).reg

+You should never run untrusted registry files.
+Load this file into a text editor and examine the content.
+When you are satsified that it is not malicious, you can load it into the registry.

+The pipedec.dll file is customarily copied to %Windir%\system32, but it can be placed anywhere in the DLL search path for the VFW host in question, including the application's path.

+Installation, 64 bit OS:
+There are two applicable registry file:

 register pipedec (32 bit on 64 bit system).reg
+register pipedec (64 bit on 64 bit system).reg

 You should never run untrusted registry files.
-Load whichever of the two registry files is appropriate for your machine into a text editor and examine the content.
-When you are satisfied that it is not malicious, you can load it into the registry.
+Load these files into a text editor and examine their content.
+When you are satsified that they are not malicious, you can load them into the registry.

-The pipedec.dll file can be copied to an appropriate system location:
-%Windir%\system32  (32 bit machines)
-%Windir%\SysWoW64  (64 bit machines)
-Or, it can be put in any path you prefer that is on the DLL load list.
-Or, you can just put pipedec.dll in the folder of a VFW client that you want to use Pipe Codec with.
+For 32 bit VFW hosts, the pipedec.dll file is used.
+It is customarily copied to %Windir%\SysWoW64, but it can be placed anywhere in the DLL search path for the VFW host in question, including the application's path.

+For 64 bit VFW hosts, the pipedec64.dll file is used.
+It is customarily copied to %Windir%\system32, but it can be placed anywhere in the DLL search path for the VFW host in question, including the application's path.

 Uninstallation:  Because you didn't install anything that you didn't fully understand, you understand how to uninstall it without further instruction.